-MCP = Municipal Capital Project; R&M = Rehabilitation & Maintenance Project PH = Phases: P - Planning, D - Design, R - Right of Way, C - Construction NOTE: MCPs or R&Ms that have been combined with other awarded municipal project have been withdrawn or removed from the municipal surfax program are not shown.
+MCP = Municipal Capital Project; R&M = Rehabilitation & Maintenance Project PH = Phases: P - Planning, D - Design, R - Right of Way, C - Construction NOTE: MCPs or R&Ms that have been combined with other awarded municipal projects are referred to as "bundles"; only one Project ID associated with a bundle is shown.
+MCPs or R&Ms that have been withdrawn or removed from the municipal surtax program are not shown.